Ensuring Medical Care Equality: The Case of Walter Matías Rosales and the Argentina-Bolivia Health Reciprocity Agreement

 In parallel, cases are periodically known in which Argentine citizens suffer the consequences of the rigidity of the Bolivian health system.
 On July 11, 2022, Salta teacher Alejandro Benítez suffered an accident in Cochabamba, where he was on vacation.
 His family reported that emergency teams demanded money before providing assistance.
 He finally died.
 The governor of Salta, Gustavo Sáenz, repudiated the fact, which he described as unacceptable.

 In December 2018, another Argentine, Manuel Vilca, a musician from Jujuy, was the victim of another accident, also in Cochabamba.
-In this case he managed to be assisted in a semi-private health center, but his family had to resort to a public opinion campaign since the hospital demanded a sum of more than 10 thousand dollars after his hospitalization.
+In this case he managed to be assisted in a semi-private health center, but his family had to resort to a public opinion campaign since the hospital demanded a sum of more than 10 thousand dollars following his hospitalization.
 The government of Jujuy assisted him and then denounced “the inhuman treatment” that Argentine citizens receive in Bolivia in these cases.

 An Argentinian was stabbed to death in Bolivia and his mother denounces abandonment of the person

 The death of Matías Rosales revived the discussion.
-The Argentine ambassador in Bolivia, Ariel Basteiro, requested information from the Bolivian Ministry of Health about the possibility that the young man from Neuquén has been a victim of abandonment.
-“The Consul General contacted the Bolivian Foreign Ministry to inform that there would be new data that could indicate that Matías had not been assisted in a timely manner at the time of the incident,” says the statement from the consulate in La Paz, capital of Bolivia.
+The Argentine ambassador in Bolivia, Ariel Basteiro, requested information from the Bolivian Ministry of Health regarding the possibility that the young man from Neuquén has been a victim of abandonment.
+“The Consul General contacted the Bolivian Foreign Ministry to inform that there would be new data that might indicate that Matías had not been assisted in a timely manner at the time of the incident,” says the statement from the consulate in La Paz, capital of Bolivia.

 The police report maintains that Rosales died in public.
 However, both his girlfriend and his mother claim that he arrived with vital signs at a Health Center where they denied him care, and he died on the sidewalk.